run-ai/docs/docs/developer/researcher-rest-api/rest-list-jobs.md

 * `status` will have the values: "Pending", "Running", "Succeeded", "Failed" or "Unknown".
 * `type` will have the values: "Train" or "Interactive".
 * `'createdAt` Job Creation time in a UNIX timestamp format (in milliseconds).
-* `nodes` shows the one or more nodes on which the job is running.
+* `nodes` shows the one or more nodes on which the Job is running.

 ## Example